 Supplies Needed for DIY Floral Decoupage Boxes:

-- Wooden boxes – I found some great ones at Target in their craft section
+- Wooden boxes – I found some great ones at Target in their craft section, these wooden boxes from Amazon are similar.

 - Scrapbook paper 12″x12″, one sheet per box.
 I used paper by Graphic 45.